code0xff/night-hunters-stand/README.md

 ## How to Run Locally
 1. Download the `index.html` file from this repository.
-2. Open it in a web browser (e.g., Chrome, Firefox).
+2. Open it in a web browser (e.g., Chrome, Firefox) on desktop or mobile.
 3. Start playing—no additional setup required!

 ## Development